 Be the change you want to see in the world.

-PSHE is informed by our school’s community ethos and works alongside other areas of learning such as P4C, Rights Respecting Schools, Computing, Science and PE.
+PSHE is informed by our school’s community ethos and works alongside other areas of learning such as P4C, Computing, Science, and PE.
 Our designated safeguarding lead organises regular assemblies to support the different themes within PSHE and to ensure children know who to speak to if they need help.

 Our school rules are to be safe, be committed and to be respectful; these rules are embedded within our whole curriculum and are the behaviour expectations for all children.